LambdaDigamma/swift-license-ui/README.md

 ## Documentation

 You can render the default user interface shipped with this package by using the `LicenseList` and its corresponding view model `LicensesViewModel` .
+The license terms are displayed in a `LicenseDetailView`.

-Be aware that the default implementation is based on a SwiftUI `List`.
+> Be aware that the default implementation is based on a SwiftUI `List` and needs to be embedded in a navigation context.

-### Rendering a license list from `Settings.bundle`
+### Rendering a license list from settings bundle

 To render licenses in your `Settings.bundle` generated with the [LicensePlist](https://github.com/mono0926/LicensePlist) package, you can display the list like that: